PBS: History

 In December 2009, PBS signed up for the Nielsen ratings audience measurement reports, and began to be included in its primetime and daily "Television Index" reports, alongside the major commercial broadcast networks.

 In May 2011, PBS announced that it would incorporate breaks containing underwriter spots for corporate and foundation sponsors, program promotions and identification spots within four breaks placed within episodes of Nature and NOVA, airing episodes broken up into segments of up to 15 minutes, rather than airing them as straight 50- to 55-minute episodes.
 The strategy began that fall, with the intent to expand the in-program breaks to the remainder of the schedule if successful.

 In 2011, PBS released apps for iOS and Android to allow viewing of full-length videos on mobile devices.
-Vern Seward of The Mac Observer calls the PBS iPad App, "...cool on so many levels."
-An update in 2015 added Chromecast support.

-"PBS UK" was launched as a paid subscription channel in the United Kingdom on 1 November 2011, featuring American documentary programming sourced from PBS.
-Better identifying its subject matter, this channel was renamed "PBS America" on 4 July 2012.
+"PBS UK" was launched as a paid subscription channel in the United Kingdom on November 1, 2011, featuring American documentary programming sourced from PBS.
+Better identifying its subject matter, this channel was renamed "PBS America" on July 4, 2012.
 The channel has subsequently become available in other parts of Europe and Australia.

 On February 28, 2012, PBS partnered with AOL to launch Makers: Women Who Make America, a digital documentary series focusing on high-achieving women in male-dominated industries such as war, comedy, space, business, Hollywood and politics.

 PBS initially struggled to compete with online media such as YouTube for market share.
 In a 2012 speech to 850 top executives from PBS stations, Senior Vice President of Digital Jason Seiken warned that PBS was in danger of being disrupted by YouTube studios such as Maker Studios.
 In the speech, later described as a "seminal moment" for public television, he laid out his vision for a new style of PBS digital video production.
 Station leadership rallied around his vision and Seiken formed PBS Digital Studios, which began producing educational but edgy videos, something Seiken called "PBS-quality with a YouTube sensibility".
 The studio's first hit, an auto-tuned version of the theme from one of their most famous television programs, Mister Rogers' Neighborhood, was one of YouTube's 10 most viral videos of 2012.
 By 2013, monthly video views on PBS.org had risen from 2 million to a quarter-billion, PBS.org traffic had surpassed that of the CBS, NBC, and ABC web sites, PBSKids.org had become the dominant US children's site for video, and PBS had won more 2013 Webby Awards than any other media company in the world.